jesuscc1993/blog-posts/RxJS/readme.md

 ## 4. Emission replay

-Unless you are using stores, it is quite likely that different parts of your application will query for the same data.
+As [point 1](#1-observables-are-streams) mentions, it is likely that different parts of your application will query for the same master data and thanks to RxJS this does not mean sending multiple requests.

-Thanks to observables, though, this does not mean sending multiple requests. e.g.:
+_Example:_

 ```javascript
 // observable